apostrophecms/docs/docs/cookbook/reusing-standard-fields.md

 The `errors` and `results` variables are next initialized so that they can take values returned from the `@apostrophecms/schema` module `convert()` method.

-Note that for `result` we are making sure that an `_id` property exists and is sanitized, otherwise, we generate one.

 Before passing our data to the `convert()` method we ensure that it is a non-array object.
 If not, the data coming back from the component can't be sanitized and instead is discarded.

 After prepping the argument data, we invoke the `@apostrophecms/schema` module `convert()` method within a try-catch block.

-This either populates our `result` variable with the sanitized data, or throws errors that are pushed to the `errors` variable.
+This either populates our `result` variable with the sanitized data or throws errors that are pushed to the `errors` variable.

 Lastly, we assign those results to the `object` parameter.
 If no errors came back from the `convert()` method this object is saved to the database.